cyber-valley/cvland/pages/invitation to bootcamp.md

 	- we invite you to join this venture
 	- on november 1st, we begin our eduhealth program—bootcamp
 	- in just two weeks, you’ll experience
-		- 20 hours of cutting-edge lectures on autonomy
+		- 20 hours of cutting-edge lectures in 9 topics on autonomy
+			- energy and water system
+			- soil, heat and recycling
+			- biome engineering
+			- longevity and health
+			- cryptography and web3
+			- learning and ai
+			- lowtech construction
+			- sensors, dev and control
+			- token engineering
-		- 30 hours of real-life workouts
+		- mixed with 30 hours of real-life workouts
 		- connections with like-minded people
 		- and improvements to your health and mind
 - scene 12: @joy